awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 Next, use the RDS master user credentials to connect to the PostgreSQL DB instance as you do with any other DB instance\.
 The DB instance is joined to the AWS Managed Microsoft AD domain\.
 Thus, you can provision PostgreSQL logins and users from the Microsoft Active Directory users and groups in your domain\.
 To manage database permissions, you grant and revoke standard PostgreSQL permissions to these logins\.

-To allow a Microsoft Active Directory user to authenticate with PostgreSQL, use the RDS master user credentials\.
+To allow an Active Directory user to authenticate with PostgreSQL, use the RDS master user credentials\.
 You use these credentials to connect to the PostgreSQL DB instance as you do with any other DB instance\.
 After you're logged in, create an externally authenticated user in PostgreSQL and grant the `rds_ad` role to this user\.

 ```
 CREATE USER "username@CORP.EXAMPLE.COM" WITH LOGIN;